-- A cottage on a remote stretch of Welsh coast (there are lots here - the northern coasts of Pembrokeshire or the Llŷn Peninsula are especially suitable)
+- Book a cottage close to the coast (there are lots here - the northern coasts of Pembrokeshire or the Llŷn Peninsula are especially suitable)

-- Spend the next decade basking in glory as all your betrothed’s friends loudly wish that their partners were half as romantic as you are
+Sneak down to the beach and write marry me in the sand.
+Wait for a ‘yes’.
+Spend the next decade basking in glory as all your betrothed’s friends loudly wish that their partners were half as romantic as you are.

 From here to eternity

 Nothing stirs the heart like a stunning view.
 So what you’ll need is a quiet hilltop from which the landscape stretches out forever.
-The Sugarloaf near Abergavenny, Carn Ingli (Angel Mountain) in Pembrokeshire, Yr Eifl on the tip of the Llŷn Peninsula, Picws Du in the Brecon Beacons, Moel Siabod in Snowdonia... these aren’t our most famous peaks, and there are hundreds more to choose from.
-But there’s a good chance you’ll have the summit to yourselves (apart from the odd sheep, so check for poo before you go down on one knee).
+The Sugarloaf near Abergavenny, Carn Ingli (Angel Mountain) in Pembrokeshire, Yr Eifl on the tip of the Llŷn Peninsula, Picws Du in Bannau Brycheiniog (the Brecon Beacons), Llynnau Cregennen or Moel Siabod in Eryri (Snowdonia)...these aren’t our most famous peaks, and there are hundreds more mountain ranges to choose from.
+But if you stick to the lesser known ones, there’s a good chance you’ll have the view to yourselves (apart from the odd sheep, so check for poo before you go down on one knee).